apache/axis-axis2-c-core/rampart/samples/client/echo/README.txt

 2. Create client repository
     e.g. ~/client_home [CLIENT_HOME]
+    NOTE: You may use the AXIS2_HOME as the common repository for server and client.
+If so skip steps 3-5.

 3. Copy rampart/samples/client/data/axis2.xml to CLIENT_REPO

 4. Copy AXIS2_HOME/lib to CLIENT_HOME

 5. Copy AXIS2_HOME/modules to CLIENT_HOME

 6. Enable rampart in axis2.xml in the AXIS2_HOME and add In/Outflow parameters as
     in rampart/samples/client/data/server.axis2.xml.
 (Or copy the
     server.axis2.xml file to AXIS2_HOME/ directory and rename it as axis2.xml)

 7. Go to samples/calback/ and run make install.
-This will create pwcb.so inside rampart/targt directory.
-Specify the correct path to pwcb.so using passwordCallbackClass parameter in the configuration file.
+This will create pwcb.so inside AXIS2_HOME/rampart/samples/callback directory.
+Specify the correct path to pwcb.so using passwordCallbackClass parameter in the axis2.xml configuration file.
 Windows user please specify the path to pwcb.DLL.

     <action>